-After spending a majority of her career developing and leading the Virtual Martin Luther King project, North Carolina State University professor Dr. Victoria J. Gallagher had the chance to see her hard work pay off last Fall.
+After spending the last 5 years developing and leading the Virtual Martin Luther King project, North Carolina State University professor Dr. Victoria J. Gallagher had the chance to see her hard work pay off last Fall.

 The Virtual Martin Luther King project, also known as the vMLK project, is a multiphase product of North Carolina State University’s Communication Department.
 During the Fall of 2017, Gallagher received the Libraries Faculty Award from the University and The Harlan Joel Gradin Award for Excellence in Public Humanities by the North Carolina Humanities Council for her work on the project.

 In addition to the awards, the project was selected to be shown at the Smithsonian National Museum of American History in October 2017 as part of the first annual ACCelerate Festival, a festival that features projects from every school in the Atlantic Coast Conference.
 After receiving a great deal of local recognition, this event became an opportunity for Gallagher to earn national notoriety for her efforts.